 Why Are My Rights Different if Police Come to My Home?

 You probably know that the police cannot come into your home unless they have a warrant, your consent, or there’s an emergency situation such as a fleeing suspect or the destruction of evidence.
-So, why can the police stop and detain you in the street on the mere suspicion that you have committed a crime?
+So, why can the police stop and detain you for how long in the street on the mere suspicion that you have committed a crime?

 The limits of police authority are set by the Fourth Amendment to the United States Constitution.
 This prohibits unreasonable searches and seizures of property and people.
 It means that the police can detain and search you on the street in a way that is reasonable under the Fourth Amendment.

 It’s been the Supreme Court’s task to determine what is and is not reasonable police conduct.
 The court’s primary method of setting limits to police power is weighing the government’s interest in public safety with the individual’s’ right to privacy.

 Where people have a heightened expectation of privacy – such as in their homes – the state cannot easily conduct a search or seizure.
 But where people have a reduced expectation of privacy – like when walking down a public street- their constitutional protections are also reduced.

 At Hessler Law, we built our reputation on delivering positive case outcomes through effective advocacy and client-centered practice.
 We take protecting your rights seriously, and if you have been charged with a crime in Indianapolis after being stopped on the street, we are ready to help.

 By working with an experienced and driven Indianapolis criminal defense lawyer early, you may be able to have your charges dismissed if there’s evidence of police misconduct.
 Let us review the details of what happened and guide your next steps.